(one synonym : Agrotis antipoda Felder & Rogenhofer, 1875)

 Caterpillars of this species were found in September in Melbourne while weeding the garden which appeared to hide during the day, and feed at night on:

 Specimens of this caterpillar were also collected in Sydney which appeared to be feeding on:

 The body colour of the caterpillar is brown, with a light and dark brown tweed-like pattern along the back.
 The head capsule is black.
 The caterpillar grows to a length of about 3 cms.

-The caterpillar pupates in the soil, and the adult usually emerges about six months later.
+The caterpillar pupates in the soil, and the adult usually emerges in spring.

-The adult has forewings which are brown except for a cream band along the costa, and a cream dot which merges into the margin.
-The hindwings are pale brown.
+The adult has forewings which are dark brown, except for a cream band along the costa, a cream dot near the middle, and a cream crescent which merges into a pale marginal band.
+The hindwings are pale brown, darkening at the wing-tips.
 The wingspan is about 3 cms.

 The species occurs over south-eastern Australia, including:

 Further reading :

 Reise der Osterreichischen Fregatte Novara,